HaxeFoundation/haxe-evolution/proposals/0000-traits.md

 - Int and Float; Int takes precedence.
 - Anonymous structures where one is a superset of the other; the superset takes precedence.
 - Dynamic; any other implementation will take precedence.
-- An abstract and its underlying type, or two abstracts with the same underlying type, for traits used in @:genericTrait functions.
+- An abstract and its underlying type, or two abstracts with the same underlying type, for traits used in @:generic functions.
-- MyType<T> and MyType<SpecificType>; the specific form takes precedence.
+- `MyType<T>` and `MyType<SpecificType>`; the specific form takes precedence.

 Trait implementations must be imported to be used.
 Therefore, trait implementations which are not defined either in the same file as (1) the type they're implemented for or (2) the interface they're implementing will not automatically apply without a separate import.